p1r4t3Bunny/drlnd-navigation/Report.md

 # Summary

 In this report I present the implemented algorithms along with the training results and ideas for future work.
+The goal of the project was to solve the Banana Collector environment and to train the agent to collect yellow bananas while avoiding blue bananas.

+A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
+The task is considered solved, when the agent reaches an average score of >= 13 in 100 consecutive episodes.

+The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
+Given this information, the agent has to learn how to best select actions.
+Four discrete actions are available, corresponding to:

+* 0 - move forward.
+* 1 - move backward.
+* 2 - turn left.
+* 3 - turn right.

 # Algorithms
 ## Action selection